thepushkarp/JFF-Python-Scripts/README.md

 ### Inspiration 💡

-Some of the programs in this repository are inspired from the projects given in [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) by [Al Sweigart](https://github.com/asweigart) and some other are born out of redundant curiosity of a boring mind during lazy afternoons.
+Many of the programs in this repository are inspired from the projects given in [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) by [Al Sweigart](https://github.com/asweigart) and some other are born out of redundant curiosity of a boring mind during lazy afternoons.

 This repository would contain python scripts, some of which might come of use occasionally.
 The purpose of creating this is to explore the various modules and implementations of the language through creating programs that are as much fun to use as they are to make.